 With changing the view, you can analyze further: It shows you the Year/Month and inspection type along with the acceptance quota the average quality score and the total number of inspections.

-Set up of the KPI ‘Rejection Quota’:
+Following some background info of the KPI ‘Rejection Quota’:

 The KPI is based on the ‘Inspection Analysis‘ standard report (PLMQINU01_Q0002) with the key figure Rejection Quota which you can find in the “Quality Control” work center for quality engineers.
 In order to adapt the report views and selections for your needs you can do the changes in the “Business Analytics” work center in the Design Reports view.